ulangmeier/php-baapi/README.md

 This api router gives PHP developers an easy way to create any api route.

-Instead of methods, we use simple if statements in our api router.
+*Instead of methods*, we use simple **IF blocks** in our api router.
 You do not need complicated METHODS and frameworks!

 If you don't believe me, just have a look: